KellzCodes/python_interview/3-Object-Oriented-Programming/README.md

 When a class `A` inherits from class `B`, we say that class `A` is a **child class** of `B`.

+Child class, subclass and derived class are all synonymous for a class that inherits from another class.

 **Parent Class**

 When a class `A` inherits from class `B`, we say that class `B` is a **parent class** of `A`.

+Parent class, superclass and base class are all synonymous for a class that is inherited from.

 **Polymorphism**